franklongford/ColECM/README.rst

 By Frank Longford (2018)
 ------------------------

 Simulation code designed to reproduce SHG images of the colagen fibril network in the extra cellular matrix (ECM).
+Details on the model used can be found in documentation.pdf.

 Installation:
 -------------